jerryhgladinet/docs/user_web/source/index.rst

 Introduction
 =============

-Welcome to the |prodname| Web Portal User Guide.
-This guide describes web portal functionality for users in |prodname|.
+Welcome to the Triofox Web Portal User Guide.
+This guide describes web portal functionality for users in Triofox.

-|prodname| is a managed file sync and share solution.
-It differentiates from
-other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration. |prodname| does really well in the following areas:
+Triofox is a managed file sync and share solution.
+It differentiates from other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration. |prodname| does really well in the following areas: